hanishkvc/prgs-rustland-libs-tokensk/README.rst

 One can control tokeniser behaviour by configuring certain properties/members of TStr instance, and or deciding which helper method to call wrt extracting contents of the string.

-This includes
+These includes

-* whether enclosing double quotes are retained or not wrt string tokens
+* whether enclosing/boundry/marker quotes are retained or not wrt string tokens

-* whether escape sequences if any in the given string are expanded/processed or not.
+* whether escape sequences if any found by TStr are expanded/processed or not.

 * whether bracketed blocks additionally include a textual prefix wrt their 1st opening bracket.

   * meprefix( what else (what (no (no (nooo   not again) ) ) whats happening) )

+* set the string and bracket boundry marker chars.

 It provides methods for trimming the string, getting 1 token at a time or all tokens in 1 shot, getting 1st or Nth or last char, split once or n-times wrt a given delimiter, peel a bracket